jwilger/jwilger.github.io/_posts/2017-10-23-34_weeks_to_bccc.markdown

   My goal between now and the end of the year is to maintain a moderate amount of fitness and to get my weight and body-fat percentage within a range that I think will set me up well to hit my ultimate racing-weight goal.
-Cyclocross is helpin to maintain the fitness, but I'm struggling (as usual) with the diet.
+Cyclocross is helping to maintain the fitness, but I'm struggling (as usual) with the diet.
 ---

 The "real" training[^realtraining] for [Baker City Cycling Classic][BCCC]